Easy constrained optimization in Pytorch with Parametrizations

 \(\nabla_{\theta} L(\theta)\) is the gradient of the loss function with respect to \(\theta\) and \(\alpha\) is the learning rate.

 In constrained optimization, we also want to constrain \(\theta\) to fulfill some condition, or equivalently, to be in a certain subset \(C \subseteq \mathbb{R}^n\).
-One simple example is constraining a vector \(\theta\) such that \(\|\theta\| = 1\), or \(\theta \in C\), where \(C\) is the unit sphere \(C = \{x: \|x \| = 1\}\).
-However, doing optimization on the sphere is more complicated than doing optimization in the unconstrained space \(\mathbb{R}^n\).
-This kind of problem is called a constrained optimization problem.
+One simple example is constraining a vector \(\theta\) such that \(\|\theta\| = 1\), or such that \(\theta \in C\), where \(C\) is the unit sphere \(C = \{x: \|x \| = 1\}\).

 Example: Average on a circle, unconstrained

-We have some vectors \(x_i\) distributed in the unit circle, and we want to find vector \(\theta\) that minimizes the squared distance to the data \(L(\theta) = \sum_i \| \theta - x_i \|^2\).
-We also want to constrain \(\theta\) to be on the circle.
-Before showing how to solve the constrained optimization problem, lets implement the unconstrained optimization problem to use as a reference.
+For this, we will have some data vectors \(x_i\) distributed in the unit circle, and we want to find the vector \(\theta\) that minimizes the squared distance to the data \(L(\theta) = \sum_i \| \theta - x_i \|^2\).
+We also want \(\theta\) to be on the circle.

-First we generate the data on the circle by sampling points from the distribution \(\mathcal{N}(\mu, \mathbb{I}\sigma^2)\) in \(\mathbb{R}^2\), and dividing these points by their norm 1.
+First we generate the data on the circle by sampling points from the distribution \(\mathcal{N}(\mu, \mathbb{I}\sigma^2)\) in \(\mathbb{R}^2\), and dividing these points by their norm 2.

 ### GENERATE THE DATA ON THE CIRCLE